Cadabam's Mindtalk – 24/7 AI Mental Health Companion

-What is Complex PTSD?
+What Is Complex PTSD?

-Definition and Distinction from PTSD
+Definition And Distinction From PTSD

 One of the prominent difference between PTSD and complex PTSD is the length of exposure to trauma and intensity of the symptoms.
 PTSD stems from short-term trauma, like accidents or natural disasters.
 Researchers have found that individuals who have experienced long-term or repeated trauma have additional symptoms apart from traditional symptoms of PTSD.

-Historical Context and Recognition
+Historical Context And Recognition

 Outlines of complex PTSD were developed in recent times which recognised the unique challenges individual's face, unlike traditional PTSD.
 While diagnosis of PTSD emerged in the 1980s, it fell short in addressing the specific challenges posed by chronic, interpersonal trauma.
 The recognition for the disorder has also grown in recent years, however it remains an area requiring further research.